 2. Cornrows with Beads

 Kids love to show off their unique style, and one of the best ways is by adding fun hair accessories!
 Beads are a great way to make your child’s cornrow braids stand out – particularly if they love bright colors or rainbows.
 Cute and cool, classic front-to-back cornrows have other benefits too.
 First, they follow a simple braiding pattern so you can easily master the technique at home.
-Second, they are considered a protective style for Afro-textured hair, and finally, they can be left in for two weeks, which will save you time styling your child’s hair each morning.
+Second, they are considered a protective style for Afro-textured hair, and finally, they can be left in for two weeks, saving you time styling your girl’s hair each morning.

 3. Braided Updo